Taylorville, Illinois: History

 Taylorville was founded on May 24, 1839, and was named after John Taylor, a planning commissioner for the state of Illinois.

 Taylorville was known (in the early to mid-1990s) to have had a high rate of neuroblastoma, a cancer affecting the adrenal gland and striking children.
 The local power company Central Illinois Public Service Company was sued and lost for contaminating the groundwater in 1994.

-Taylorville is also known for its horse dragging.

 Some outer homes and a business in Taylorville were damaged by an F1 tornado on April 2, 2006.

 On August 11, 2012, a Beechcraft Model 18 airplane crashed into a residential area of Taylorville, killing the pilot but injuring none on the ground.
 A subsequent NTSB investigation into the accident concluded that an improper flap configuration and failure to maintain the correct airspeed due to pilot error, resulted in the crash.

 At about 5:15 PM on December 1, 2018, as part of the December 2018 tornado outbreak, an intense tornado hit Taylorville.
 The tornado injured at least 26 residents and damaged more than 600 homes and businesses, 34 of which were completely destroyed.
 Damage surveys by the National Weather Service rated the tornado EF3 with winds over 155 mph.